Vanessa Sarno

 Vanessa Palomar Sarno (born September 28, 2003) is a Filipino weightlifter who is a gold medalist in major international competitions, including the 2020 Asian Weightlifting Championships and the 2023 Southeast Asian Games.
 She has set new Philippine records and won three gold medals at the 2023 Asian Youth and Junior Championships.

 In 2025, Sarno was given a two-year ban set to expire in August 2027 for an anti-doping rule violation.

 Early career and education

 Sarno was born on September 28, 2003 and is the second of four children.
 Her parents work as fishers for their family's livelihood.
 Sarno took up weightlifting after she joined her cousins train in a gymnasium in their home province of Bohol.
 She then developed a hobby of lifting barbells.
 She was also influenced to take up the sport at 9 years old by her father, who also competed as a powerlifter in his youth.
 She also attended the Bohol Institute of Technology in Tagbilaran for her secondary education.

-At a young age, she joined the Philippine Sports Commission-organized 2014 Batang Pinoy which was hosted in Bacolod, where she won a gold medal in the -32kg category.
+At a young age, she joined the Philippine Sports Commission-organized 2014 Batang Pinoy which was hosted in Bacolod, where she won a gold medal in the -32 kg category.